What is in this leaflet

 After taking Olanzapine-DRLA

-Keep your tablets and orally disintegrating tablets in a cool, dry place, out of direct light and where the temperature stays below 25°C.
+Keep your tablets in a cool, dry place, out of direct light and where the temperature stays below 25°C.

 Do not store Olanzapine-DRLA or any other medicine in the bathroom or near a sink